standard/standard/README.md

 ## How do I use experimental JavaScript (ES Next) features?

-`standard` supports the latest version of the ECMAscript, including all language feature proposals that are in "Stage 4" of the proposal process.
+`standard` supports the latest JavaScript features, ES8 (ES2017), including language feature proposals that are in "Stage 4" of the proposal process.

 To support experimental language features, `standard` supports specifying a custom JavaScript parser.
 Before using a custom parser, consider whether the added